Natalie DeFreitas, M.A. ‘11 M.A. in Counselling Psychology

 Natalie: I have always worn many hats in terms of my career experiences.
 This is still the case after graduating from Adler.
 I am particularly thankful for my [master’s] degree in counselling psychology as it serves as a wonderful vehicle to support my diverse career involvements.
 Recently, I’ve also started to take on more advocacy opportunities through public speaking and media engagements, which allow me to share ideas I’m passionate about.
 I also serve as a board member for a couple of national non-profit organizations.
 I really enjoy each facet of my work and being involved in so many different things really speaks to my personality.

 Q: What is your impact on the individuals or communities with whom you work?

-Natalie: The Adler School affected me in so many ways.
+Natalie: Adler affected me in so many ways.
 To be a part of an institution that emphasizes social justice in its mission, values and curriculum really fit with my personal and professional beliefs.
 From the beginning I felt supported as an individual.
-It is telling that my relationship with the Adler School has extended beyond my graduation and I continue to connect with faculty, staff and students on various projects.
-The Adler School cultivates a real sense of community, which is a rarity in a culture that often breeds isolation.
+It is telling that my relationship with the Adler University has extended beyond my graduation and I continue to connect with faculty, staff and students on various projects.
+The Adler University cultivates a real sense of community, which is a rarity in a culture that often breeds isolation.

 Q: What career accomplishment have you found most fulfilling, or considered your greatest professional accomplishment?